Yorkshire school named best small independent school in the country as headteacher praises staff

 “I would like to be able to offer as many opportunities as I can for girls to join us if they want to; bursaries and other ways and means of supporting their time here if their parents can’t afford the fees, that’s certainly an area in development.

-“Girls’ schools take STEN subjects much more than they do in co-educational schools.
+“Girls’ schools take STEM subjects much more than they do in co-educational schools.
 We have a responsibility to make sure we’ve got the facilities for that to happen in the future.”

 Despite some people suggesting that girls’ schools are ‘a thing of the past’, Ms Baillie believes there is still room for these types of schools.